-There is a full moon tonight and I encourage you to go out and shoot at sunset and beyond.
-It’s going to be a beautiful, rain free evening!
+Anytime there is a full moon I encourage you to go out and shoot at sunset and beyond.
 At full moon the moonrise and sunset happen together so you’ll get the huge glowing orb of the moon just above the horizon while the foreground will still be lit by the dusk of the fading sun.

 Use a tripod and a remote release if you have one.
 If you don’t have a remote, use the self timer to help the camera settle down before the exposure.
 Experiment with different White Balance settings on your cameras.
 If you’re shooting raw you can play with white balance later in software.
 On some cameras there will be a dedicated WB button.
 On many Nikons you get to the WB setting by pressing the “i” button twice on the back.
 That gets you into the “Info” display which lets you set a lot of the most important functions on your camera without having to dive into the menus, where you could be lost for hours.
 On many Canons the equivalent button is “Q” which stands for “Quickset”.